mattmagnotta/Project-Pantry/proposal.md

 #### Mealplanning
-Although this is a milestone type 3, I would liek to tap into the APIS' databse and offer customized meal plans or to build your own using the interactive meal planning tool
+Although this is a milestone type 3, I would like to tap into the database and offer customized meal plans or allow the user build their own using the interactive meal planning tool